Mechanics in Focus: The New Slim d’Hermès Faubourg of dreams and Hermès’ Journey to Becoming a Watchmaker

 Today, Hermès stands as a brand that, through continuous expansion and a series of strategic acquisitions and takeovers, has established itself as a serious player in the world of mechanical timepieces.
 Yet, due to its large product families—such as handbags, textiles, saddles, and perfumes—this part of its corporate history is often overlooked.
 In reality, watch production, or rather the manufacture of watch components, has long been a part of Hermès’ universe: as early as the late 1920s, leather straps for wristwatches were added to its range.
 Furthermore, the brand entered into collaborations with various watch manufacturers – including Universal Genève, Jaeger-LeCoultre and Vacheron Constantin – to launch joint timepieces.
 One result of these partnerships was the Ermeto pocket watch, encased in leather and introduced in 1928, which was brought to market in collaboration with the Swiss manufacturer Movado.
 However, it would be several years before an actual Hermès wristwatch found its way into the product portfolio.

 It was not until 1978 that the brand took the bold step of founding its own watch division, La Montre Hermès, in Biel, Switzerland.
 This marked the first time Hermès produced and marketed watches under its own name.
 The first model to enter the portfolio was the Arceau, equipped with a quartz movement.
 Designed by Henri d’Origny, the Arceau features a round case and asymmetrical lugs, reminiscent of stirrups.
 This inaugural model, which remains part of the collection to this day, was followed by numerous other launches from the 1980s through to the 2000s: the Hermès Clipper, the Cape Cod (which later became famous for its double-wrap ‘Double Tour’ leather strap), and the Heure H with its square, ‘H’-shaped case.
 Like most early Hermès watches, these models initially featured standard, outsourced quartz movements.
-However, they failed to achieve major success, often being dismissed by watch enthusiasts as insufficiently interesting due to their quartz calibres.
+As a result, they held little appeal for many watch enthusiasts at first, as they were primarily equipped with quartz calibres.

 The Turn Towards Mechanical Watchmaking